ufy-it/go-telegram-bot/README.md

 The framework handles conversations with multiple users at the same time, each message will be handled by a goroutine dedicated to a particular user.

 All you need is to write handlers for initial commands.
 A handler can manage multistep conversations.
-The framework continuously saves states of each conversation into a file, so the conversation could be recovered in case of a reboot.
+The framework continuously saves states of each conversation, so the conversation could be recovered in case of a reboot.

 The code for handling a conversation could be written in a "sync" way.
 On each call of `GetUpdateFromUser()` the execution will wait for a user to enter new data: write a message, press a button, send an attachment.